-*Note: The submission deadline for Fall 2019 is Wednesday, September 4th, by 5pm.
-The first mandatory seminar will be held on Wednesday September 18th from 12-1pm.*
+*Note: The submission deadline for Spring 2020 is Wednesday, January 22nd, by 5pm.
+The first mandatory seminar will be held on Tuesday February 4th from 12-1pm.*

 All questions regarding independent research should be directed to Dr. McLean, head of the BBB Research Program (jmclean@sas)

 Independent research proposals should be submitted via the link above.
 This form will be available in January.

 BBB encourages all students to pursue sponsored research while at Penn.
 Whether one plans to go on to medical school, graduate school or pursue another path, the experience gained while conducting research enhances one's undergraduate career.

 Research Sponsors - It is suggested that students begin contacting potential research advisors in the semester preceding the term in which the student intends to pursue BIBB 399 credit.
 Only Juniors and Seniors can receive independent research credit.

 Research should be based in the broad area of neuroscience and the biological basis of behavior.
 Students may review Neuroscience Graduate Group faculty research interests to find a potential research advisor at https://www.med.upenn.edu/ngg/faculty.html.
 The BBB Advising Office will also assist students in finding a faculty member whose research matches their interest; students should visit during BBB advising hours.